Ayaanzaroon78/SIH-2026-Prototype/README.md

 This project is currently developed as an **SIH 2026 prototype**.

-A formal open-source license can be added based on the team's intended distribution and usage requirements.
+A formal open-source license can be added according to the team's intended distribution and usage requirements.

 ---

-#  Project
+#  Repository

-**SIH 2026 Prototype**

-GitHub Repository:
+**GitHub:**

 https://github.com/Ayaanzaroon78/SIH-2026-Prototype

 ---

-##  Vision
+#  Vision

 > **From environmental data to intelligent early warning — enabling safer communities through AI-driven disaster intelligence.**

-**Built for Smart India Hackathon 2026.**
+### Built for Smart India Hackathon 2026.